neoteric-eu/jenkins-build-per-gitflow-branch/README.md

 - *jobPrefix* - is a prefix which distinguish particular project
 - for *jobName* and *branchName* apply the same rule as for templates

-Git Flow branches should start with *feature-*, *hotfix-*, *release-* prefixes.
-It is because, Jenkins is having hard time with slashes (i.e. *feature/*, *hotfix/*, *release/*).
-There are some workarounds (substituting '/' with and underscore for a jenkins job name - take a look into the [code of Entagen version]), but we were fine with this trade off.
+Git Flow branches should start with *feature/*, *hotfix/*, *release/* prefixes.
+Unlike the original script from /neoteric-eu/jenkins-build-per-gitflow-branch this script will only work with / and will create new jobs with _ in the Job Name instead of a dash (Ex. feature_FeatureName instead of feature-FeatureName).

 ### Usage
 Usage is also very similiar to the original, but let me retrace the steps: